hidem1129-oss/Modular-Factory-System/Software/Grafana/README.md

 * individual power-monitor ports
 * the main power line
 * current, voltage, and power trends
-* average and maximum power consumption
+* average and maximum recorded calculated-power values
-* minimum, maximum, and peak-to-peak statistics
+* recorded current and calculated-power maximum, minimum, and maximum-to-minimum ranges

 This dashboard helps answer questions such as: